 - To support a vibrant culture of mental health and wellness, free from substance use

-Youth and Adult Mental Health First Aid Trainings
+Youth, Adult and Teen Mental Health First Aid Trainings

 Youth Development Outreach

-Children and teens ages 6-16 who live in Watertown Public Housing participate in weekly after-school extracurricular activities including creative arts, cooking and community service projects.
+Children and teens, age 6-16, who live in Watertown’s public housing developments, participate in weekly after-school enrichment activities including creative arts, cooking and community service projects.